rust-lang/book/src/ch17-05-traits-for-async.md

 However, most types are perfectly safe to move around, even if they happen to be behind a `Pin` wrapper.
 We only need to think about pinning when items have internal references.
-Primitive values such as numbers and Booleans obviously don’t have any internal references, so they’re safe.
+Primitive values such as numbers and Booleans are safe because they obviously don’t have any internal references.
 Neither do most types you normally work with in Rust.
 You can move around a `Vec`, for example, without worrying.
 Given only what we have seen so far, if you have a `Pin<Vec<String>>`, you’d have to do everything via the safe but restrictive APIs provided by `Pin`, even though a `Vec<String>` is always safe to move if there are no other references to it.
-We need a way to tell the compiler that it’s fine to move items around in cases like this—and there’s where `Unpin` comes into play.
+We need a way to tell the compiler that it’s fine to move items around in cases like this—and that’s where `Unpin` comes into play.

 `Unpin` is a marker trait, similar to the `Send` and `Sync` traits we saw in Chapter 16, and thus has no functionality of its own.
 Marker traits exist only